GA-repos/React_Intro/README.md

 Make sure to import your component into the `App.js` file and compose it in the App components output to make it display on the page.

 ## Component Props

+The ability to pass Props, short for 'properties', is one of the most important and powerful features of React.
+These allow us to work with and change individual components on a page while keeping the page as a whole the same - think the 'add comment' feature in Facebook photos, or filtering searched items on Ebay.

 In order to make our components truly reusable, we need a way to pass them the unique data that they are meant to display.
 In React we do this with the **_props_** argument.
 Props is simply an object that is is passed to the component containing all of our argument data in one neat and tidy package.
 Consider the following Javascript: